 Scholarly journals contain articles that focus mainly on specific research that advances the science and practice of restoration ecology.
 A few articles focus on case studies.
 Following are some of the key scholarly journals that include research in restoration ecology.
 In addition there are many other discipline focused journals that include similar research, e.g., Rangeland Ecology & Managment.
 Use the Journal and Newspaper Finder to find exact holdings, location and format of these journals.

-To find research articles on a specific topic use the literature databases listed in Finding Articles: Environmental Science and the bibliographies listed under Literature Databases and Bibliographies below.
+To find research articles on a specific topic use the literature databases listed in Finding Articles: Environmental Science and Management and the bibliographies listed under Reference Sources.

 In searching use the suggested "free text" keywords listed under Literature Search Strategy and the "controlled" keywords listed under Books above.
 Following is an example of a search in the Environmental Sciences and Pollution Management database on the restoration of native plants on the Channel Islands: